ITR Filing Deadline Missed? Last chance to claim your tax refund. File Belated Return

 Which are the exemptions/deductions unavailable under the new tax regime?

-The budget has removed 70 of the available 100 exemptions.
+With the introduction of the new regime, 70 out of 100 deductions were disallowed under the new regime.
 The following exemptions and deductions are some of the most important ones which would not be available if the new tax slab is chosen for tax calculation –

 • House Rent Allowance under Section 10 (13A)